makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 ## Data

-The bibliometric and scientometric analysis in this repo is based on data collected from the Web of Science, a comprehensive and trusted platform for academic and scholarly research.
-Web of Science provides access to a vast collection of research publications, including peer-reviewed journals, conference proceedings, and more.
+The bibliometric and scientometric analyses in this repo are based on data collected from the Web of Science.
+Web of Science is a platform offering access to multiple databases that provide reference and citation data from academic journals, conference proceedings, and other documents in various academic disciplines.

-The use of the Web of Science as a data source ensures the reliability and academic rigor of the information used in this scientometric exploration.
+The use of the Web of Science as a data source ensures the reliability and academic rigor of the information used in this bibliometric/scientometric exploration.
 The data analyzed in this project spans the years from 1999 to 2023, providing a comprehensive overview of scientific production in the field of online work, platform work, and freelancing over two decades.

 The analysis encompasses a total of 556 research papers.

 ### Data Selection Criteria